mastanley13/va-course-ghl/02_Module_Dashboard.md

   2) drill-down into 2 metrics (appointments + conversations)
   3) note 3 signals you’d investigate and what module you would open next
 Rubric: Pass if screenshots and explanations match the expected module mapping.

+## Relatable metaphor — “Vitals Monitor in an ER”
+The dashboard is the patient monitor in an emergency room.
+It shows pulse, pressure, and alerts.
+You don’t diagnose everything there, but you use it to decide which room to rush into next.

+## Scenario walkthroughs with decision points
+- **Morning health check**
+  - Decision: unread messages spike? → Jump to Conversations and assign owners before moving on.
+  - Decision: bookings drop vs last week? → Drill into Calendars, then inspect Sites/Forms submissions.
+- **Post-launch QA after new workflow**
+  - Decision: revenue widget unchanged after promo? → Check Payments for failed attempts, then Opportunities for deal stage updates.
+  - Decision: workflow errors indicator lit? → Open Automation → specific workflow error logs before toggling anything off.

+## UI callouts + screenshot placeholders
+- [Screenshot: Dashboard home with arrows to Conversations, Calendars, and Payments widgets]
+- [Screenshot: Drill-down modal for Appointments showing filter options]
+- [Screenshot: Workflow error/alert tile with hover tooltip]

+## Stop and try (self-check)
+1. Which widget do you check first when inbox volume jumps? <details><summary>Answer</summary>Unread Conversations to confirm triage load.</details>
+2. How do you verify if revenue drops are real vs tracking? <details><summary>Answer</summary>Compare Payments → Transactions with Opportunities values to rule out attribution gaps.</details>
+3. What’s your next step if the timezone seems off? <details><summary>Answer</summary>Confirm sub-account timezone in Settings and re-run a spot check on the widget timestamps.</details>
+4. When should you document a dashboard anomaly? <details><summary>Answer</summary>Immediately after you observe it, with a screenshot and a note on which module you will inspect.</details>
+5. What drill-down behavior matters for KPIs? <details><summary>Answer</summary>Each widget should link to the source object list (conversations, appointments, payments) for root-cause review.</details>

+## Practice labs + evidence rubric
+- **Lab: Daily Ops snapshot**
+  - Deliverable: Screenshot of the dashboard plus a table listing 3 anomalies and the module you opened for each.
+  - Evidence: Links/screenshots from the drill-down pages and notes on resolutions.
+  - Rubric: Pass if anomalies are mapped to the correct modules, evidence shows drill-down views, and at least one corrective action is noted.